2025–26 UEFA Europa League qualifying: Format

 The qualifying phase was split into two paths – the Champions Path and the Main Path.
 The Champions Path contained teams which were eliminated from the Champions League Champions Path, and the Main Path contained teams which qualified as the third-placed or the fourth-placed team from their domestic league or as domestic cup winners.
 The paths were merged in the play-off round.

-Each tie will be played over two legs, with each team playing one leg at home.
-The team that scores more goals on aggregate over the two legs will advance to the next round.
-If the aggregate score is level at the end of normal time of the second leg, extra time will be played, and if the same number of goals is scored by both teams during extra time, the tie will be decided by a penalty shoot-out.
+Each tie was played over two legs, with each team playing one leg at home.
+The team that scored more goals on aggregate over the two legs advanced to the next round.
+If the aggregate score was level at the end of normal time of the second leg, extra time was played, and if the same number of goals were scored by both teams during extra time, the tie was decided by a penalty shoot-out.

 In the draws for each round, teams were seeded based on their UEFA club coefficients at the beginning of the season, with the teams divided into seeded and unseeded pots containing the same number of teams.
 A seeded team was drawn against an unseeded team, with the order of legs in each tie decided by draw.
 As the identity of the winners of the previous round may not have been known at the time of the draws, the seeding was carried out under the assumption that the team with the higher coefficient of an undecided tie advanced to the subsequent round.
-In practice, this means if the team with the lower coefficient advanced in the Europa League or the team with the higher coefficient was eliminated from the Champions League, it simply took the seeding of its opponent.
+In practice, this meant if the team with the lower coefficient advanced in the Europa League or the team with the higher coefficient was eliminated from the Champions League, it simply took the seeding of its opponent.

 Prior to the draws, UEFA formed "groups" in accordance with the principles set by the Club Competitions Committee, purely for the convenience of the draw and not to resemble any real groupings in the sense of the competition.
 Teams from associations with political conflicts as decided by UEFA could not be drawn into the same tie.
 After the draws, the order of legs of a tie could be reversed by UEFA due to scheduling or venue conflicts.

 Schedule

-The schedule of the competition is as follows.
-Matches are scheduled for Thursdays, though exceptionally could take place on Tuesdays or Wednesdays due to scheduling conflicts.
+The schedule of the competition was as follows.
+Matches were scheduled for Thursdays, though exceptionally could take place on Tuesdays or Wednesdays due to scheduling conflicts.